NEXPTIME: Succinct problems

 An important set of NEXPTIME-complete problems relates to succinct circuits.
 Succinct circuits are simple machines used to describe graphs in exponentially less space.
 They accept two vertex numbers as input and output whether there is an edge between them.
 If solving a problem on a graph in a natural representation, such as an adjacency matrix, is NP-complete, then solving the same problem on a succinct circuit representation is NEXPTIME-complete, because the input is exponentially smaller (under some mild condition that the NP-completeness reduction is achieved by a "projection").
 As one simple example, finding a Hamiltonian path for a graph thus encoded is NEXPTIME-complete.

 Logic

 The satisfiability problem of first-order logic with two variables is NEXPTIME-complete.
 The satisfiability problem of first-order logic with counting and with two variables is NEXPTIME-complete.

 Games

 Deciding whether a formula in Dependency quantified binary formulas (DQBF, which is an imperfect information version of QBF) is true is NEXPTIME-complete.
 The imperfect information with teams of constraint logic is NEXPTIME-complete too.
+Solving a decentralized partially observable Markov decision process is NEXPTIME-complete.